Hello, Guacamole: Fast Metabolism Diet Phase 3

 If you find yourself gaining a little on Phase 3, consider:

-- Try using starchy vegetables instead grains.
+- Try using starchy vegetables instead of grains.
 Substitute sweet potato, beans or winter squash at dinner instead of rice or quinoa.

 - Add lots of fresh herbs and spices, which support the gallbladder and help emulsify fat.